Is Cebu City, Philippines Safe For Foreigner Visitors? (My Tips)

 By using common sense and sticking to well-lit major streets and tourist areas, you can enjoy Cebu City safely.
 Simply avoiding the few unsafe zones mentioned above will minimize your risks.

-Safety Tips
+Safety Tips in Cebu City

 When visiting Cebu City, it’s essential to take precautions to stay safe.
 Here are some tips: